MohammadB88/rag-anythingllm/README.md

      <img src="images/gui_first_page.png" alt="RAG GUI - first page" width="400">

-## Configuring the GUI - Personalization
+## Configuring the LLM Endpoint - Ollama & vLLM & NIM
 Here, we use the customization capabilities of *'AnythingLLM'* to personalize the experience with the *'AI Assistant'*:
    - First, we choose ollama as the model runtime and set the base URL and correct chat model (i.e. *"llama3.2:3b"*).
 Here, the base URL is built as below (i.e. *"http://ollama.model-ollama.svc.cluster.local:11434"*).:
      ```sh